 |Martha's Bloomers, a home and garden shop, opened in 2000.
 I assume this giant teapot was built then or slightly thereafter. [map]|

 This Maine Kettle is at the Johnson Hall Museum.
-This seems to be a twin (or a replica) of the Boston kettle.
+This seems to be a twin or a replica of the Boston kettle.
 There is an inscription on the side of this one with volume ("227 gallons") which is the same as that of the kettle above.
 The museum has antiques and an impressive collection of turn-of-the-century buildings, including a train station. [map]

 |Tea Cups Ride